nayere6342/apcsa-freedom-project/blog/entry03.md

 * A takeaway I got from this was that I should really start watching more and more videos about `pygame` to really understand how to work with it.

+* Another takeaway was that I needed a clear plan of what this game was going to be about since I didn't have one.

-* The last takeaway I got from this was that I needed to tinker with `pygame` to help me to understand how to use it.
+* The last takeaway from this was that I needed to tinker with `pygame` to help me to understand how to use it.

 ---